Gnurou/tagainijisho/README.txt

 $ cmake .

 Unix users: by default, the program will be installed into /usr/local.
-You can change this by setting the INSTALL_PREFIX variable when invoking CMake:
+You can change this by setting the CMAKE_INSTALL_PREFIX variable when invoking CMake:

-$ cmake INSTALL_PREFIX=/path/to/install/dir .
+$ cmake . -DCMAKE_INSTALL_PREFIX=/path/to/install/dir

 You can also specify which language should be preferred for the dictionaries by passing the -DDICT_LANG=<lang> option to CMake.
 If you want to build your dictionaries in French, you can invoke CMake this way:

-$ cmake -DDICT_LANG=fr .
+$ cmake . -DDICT_LANG=fr

 After CMake is run, compilation may be performed.
 On Unix systems, invoking make will be enough: